 “Paris also hasn’t lived any of her life off-camera.
 So of all people, she is someone who has to learn how to be a normal person off-camera.
 The reason that last scene with her mother [Kathy Hilton] is riveting is because her mother really didn't know what happened to her.
 You can see that in the interview moment where I mentioned Paris’s ‘solitary confinement’ to her and she looks electrified.”

-How did it feel when you realized that you were the first one to tell her mother about it?
+How did it feel when you realised that you were the first one to tell her mother about it?

 After spending a year with Paris Hilton, what is something that you were surprised to learn about her?